Bitcoin’s Darknet phase was critical and will always be with us as a niche

 This will happen first among free agent, knowledge workers who offer digital products/services cross border.
 Let me break that down:

 - Free agent.
-This means an individual or micro business, which accounts for an increasingly large share of global GDP.
+This means an individual or micro business.
+This “gig economy” accounts for an increasingly large share of global GDP

 - Digital products/services .
 The bitcoin Clearnet will happen first in digital products, because the no return irrevocability of bitcoin is easier in digital products where delivery and payment can be concurrent.
 I pay for an hour and get an hour.
 I pay for a report and get a report.
 That is very different from ordering Extra Virgin Olive Oil from a micro producer and getting it some days later depending on how much I pay for shipping.

-Three reasons why this is starting to happen in 2017:
+Three reasons why this is starting to happen:

 - Price move.
 The correlation of searches for “bitcoin” and a rising price are clear.
 When the price goes up, the mainstream notices.